iterative/dvc.org/content/docs/command-reference/exp/init.md

 ## Options

-- `-i`, `--interactive` - prompts user for the `command` to execute and for the different paths where dependencies and outputs can be found, unless they are provided through arguments explicitly.
-Interactive mode allows users to set those locations from default values or omit them.
+- `-i`, `--interactive` - prompts user for a command that runs your experiment(s) (see [details](#the-command-argument)) and to confirm or define the paths that conform your repo's structure.

-- `--run` - automatically run the experiment after codifying it (same as `dvc exp run`).
+- `--run` - automatically run the experiment after creating the stage (same as `dvc exp run`).

 - `--type` - selects the type of the stage to create.
 Currently it provides two